diefenbach/django-lfs/docs/user/management/marketing/featured.rst

 Add featured products
 ---------------------

-To add featured products check the checkboxes beside the products you want to add (within the ``Products`` section) and click on ``Add to featured products``.
+To add featured products check the check boxes beside the products you want to add (within the ``Products`` section) and click on ``Add to featured products``.

 .. image:: /images/topseller_products.*